 My goal is to make our guest room cozy, inviting, and functional.
 Most importantly, it will eventually evolve into my daughter’s room.
 I am incorporating coastal vibes with natural influences from local brands, along with a soft pastel palette.

-Splurge + Save
+Guest Room Decor: Splurge + Save Options

 I am splurging AND saving in the room.
 How am I saving?
 I’m refinishing furniture while splurging on art and rugs.
 Every week, I am slowly picking up decor at local thrift shops.
 Here are few splurge and save options online.